What to Wear in Omaha

 Omaha sits exposed on the Great Plains, where Arctic cold fronts arrive without obstruction — January wind chills regularly reach -10°F to -20°F, and the Old Market cobblestone streets need grip-soled boots in winter.
 Summer brings Missouri River humidity that makes 88°F feel heavier, and tornado season in spring requires a packable waterproof layer.
 The city's unpretentious Midwest practical-sturdy style values function over flash, with layering as the year-round strategy.

-Based on 79°F and partly cloudy
+Based on 77°F and clear sky

 top / Short-Sleeve Top